TriForceX/JediKnightPlus/README.md

 **Description:** Ingame maps modification tools

 - [ ] Map auto fix to convert most of single player maps to be playable
-- [ ] Over 15 custom entities for maps (Including entities from Single Player)
+- [x] New custom map entities and fixed some BaseJK entities
 - [ ] Add models (GLM or MD3 format)
 - [ ] Add effects (EFX format)
 - [ ] Add any entity based on classname and parameters